Skip to content

 There still seems to be a disconnect between societal acceptance of mining and its role in the energy transition.
 How can mining companies better tell that story?

 That’s your area of expertise, so probably I should put the question back to you.
 There’s growing understanding, but I still don’t think people grasp how essential these activities are, the scale of them, how integral these minerals are to the transition, the strides that have been made over the last three decades in terms of the environment.
 It’s a constant process of education and the educational system doesn’t do a very good job of conveying these realities.
-People don’t look at a wind turbine or an electric car and think of the mining that went into making them.
+People don’t look at wind or an electric car and think of the mining that went into making them.

 In The New Map I tried to deal with these themes of energy transition and the mineral requirements—to help people understand that what people are talking about now in terms of energy transition is not like anything that’s ever happened before.
 I found as I traveled in Asia (the book has been published in 14 languages) that this book had been read very carefully—and it’s been read carefully by young people too, which I find encouraging.